Christianity in Wales: Emergence and Reformation

 Bishop Richard Davies and dissident Protestant cleric John Penry introduced Calvinist theology to Wales.
 They used the model of the Synod of Dort of 1618-1619.
 Calvinism developed through the Puritan period, following the restoration of the monarchy under Charles II, and within Wales' Methodist movement.
 However few copies of Calvin's works were available before the mid-19th century.

-Abuses did occur, and English bishops were routinely granted benefices in Welsh-speaking areas despite not speaking any Welsh at all.
+A major point of contention among Welsh Christians were that English bishops were routinely granted benefices in Welsh-speaking areas despite being unable to speak Welsh.
 This contravened Article XXIV of the Articles of Religion of the Church of England:

-In 1766, the churchwardens of the parish of St Beuno, Trefdraeth on Anglesey, supported by the Cymmrodorion, began a test case against an English clergyman, Dr Thomas Bowles, who could not conduct services in Welsh and whose attempt to do so had ended in ridicule.
+In 1766, the churchwardens of the parish of St Beuno, Trefdraeth on Anglesey, supported by the Cymmrodorion, began a test case against the English clergyman Thomas Bowles, who could not conduct services in Welsh and whose attempt to do so had ended in ridicule.
 In its verdict in 1773 the Court of Arches refused to deprive Dr Bowles of his living, but did lay down the principle that clergy should be examined and found proficient in Welsh in order to be considered for Welsh-speaking parishes.